Ali-Khazraee/sfu-graphlearning/README.md

 # LLGF

 This is the official PyTorch implementation of Latent Layer Generative Framework.
-Workshop Vaersion is accepted at Deep Learning on Graphs: Methods and Applications (DLG-AAAI’22) and the long version is submitted at kdd.
+Workshop Vaersion is accepted at Deep Learning on Graphs: Methods and Applications (DLG-AAAI’22) and the long version is submitted to kdd.

 ## Code overview